 Can these homes be moved to coastal regions?

 Yes, they can be moved to lower lying areas with higher elevation requirements and set on stilt foundations.

 Does a Ready-to-Move home get damaged during the move?

-Brennan Freeland Construction, LLC takes extra steps during the construction process to minimize any damage that may be done to the home during the moving process.
+Freeland Home Builders, LLC takes extra steps during the construction process to minimize any damage that may be done to the home during the moving process.
 However, almost all houses will experience some minor cosmetic damage, such as drywall cracking and nail pops.
 Some of the fixtures in your home (solid surface countertops and some light fixtures) will not be installed in your home before the move to protect them from damage.
 After the home is moved onto your property and power is hooked up, we will send service people to repair those damages caused by the move and install any remaining fixtures and materials not previously installed.